Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 You can also choose to spend one or two nights in Cancun before starting your road trip in the Yucatan.

-Opting for a pickup in downtown Cancun is then more advisable.
+Opting for a pickup in downtown Cancun is more advisable in this case.

 Considering the significant number of rental agencies in Cancun, you can easily find vehicles to suit all tastes and budgets.